razvanstanga/node-red-contrib-eztimer/README.md

 The 'Suspend scheduling' checkbox allows you to disable time scheduling.
 If scheduling is suspended, Schedex will only generate output events upon receipt of input 'on' and 'off' events (see below).

 This setting is provided for the situation where you temporarily don't want time based activation and don't want to rewire your Node-RED flow.

+> Note that scheduling is suspended if you do not enter an on or off time in the node configuration.

 ## Times

+> Note that on and off times are independent.
+You only need to configure one or the other or both.
+You can leave the on or off time field blank in the node configuration and no output will be emitted.

 The times can be a 24 hour time or a [suncalc](https://github.com/mourner/suncalc) event: